Yuletide 2025 Letter

 But I love that these two are not only strong, but also complex and vulnerable and grow so much over the course of the series.
 Kang Ho had anxiety around women after some bad experiences which made him a little bitter, but I think he was willing from the beginning to be proven wrong in his attitude to them.
 He was all heart eyes over Mi Ran from very early on, anyway.
 (Definitely since the boomerang and martial arts demonstration, but I think he was kind of intrigued by her after she tripped him.)
 I’m obsessed by how smitten he is with her.
 And given his mother and the fact that he was surrounded by people in the entertainment industry, I can see how that might give you a negative impression of humanity, you know?

 And Mi Ran is just…I love her so much.
-She’s practical in her attitude to life, she gets shit done even if her methods are questionable, and has this overwhelming sense of justice that drives basically everything she does.
+She’s practical in her attitude toward life, she gets shit done even if her methods are questionable, and has this overwhelming sense of justice that drives basically everything she does.
 She was the one that was actually the more prejudiced of the two of them, since she was so utterly reluctant to consider the idea that Kang Ho was in any way a decent guy.
 But she grew and opened herself up and found an equal partnership that really felt worthy of her.

 I just love them so much!